Activities for The Great Big Green Week

 For climate change to be reversed, swaps do need to be made somewhere, but what if we carry on as we are?

-Alternatively, they can make swaps like the ones proposed above, live more sustainably and see the benefits for the Beeples, Berbs and the planet as a whole.
+Alternatively, they can make swaps like the ones discussed above, live more sustainably and see how the the Beeples, Berbs and the planet as a whole live in harmony and safety.

 Summary